pingcap/community/incubator/README.md

 # PingCAP Incubator

-PingCAP Incubator is where all new features and projects associated with TiDB ecosystem can get started.
+PingCAP Incubator program is inspired by the CNCF incubating process.
+The process is designed to ensure that new features and projects have correct licensing, up-to-date boilerplate documents, a healthy community process, and are developed using accepted PingCAP Community practices.

+All programs should follow the incubating process to start a project.
+PingCAP would offer resources when a project is confirmed.

 Once going through the incubation process, they can either be merged to tidb/tikv repo or being moved from PingCAP Incubator to PingCAP or TiKV organization.

-The process is designed to ensure that new features and projects have correct licensing, up-to-date boilerplate documents, a healthy community process, and are developed using accepted PingCAP Community practices.

 Welcome to join [TiDB Community Slack Workspace](https://pingcap.com/tidbslack/) and feel free to contact us in the